Trinity College Dublin: Governance

 The body corporate of the college consists of the provost, fellows and scholars.
 The college is governed according to its statutes, which are, in effect, the College Constitution.
 Statutes are of two kinds, those which originally could only be amended by Royal Charter or Royal Letters Patent, and which now can only be changed by an Act of the Oireachtas, and those which can be changed by the board but only with the Fellows' consent.

 When a change requires parliamentary legislation, the customary procedure is that the Board requests the change by applying for a Private Bill.
 For this, the whole Body Corporate's consent is needed, with Scholars voting alongside Fellows.
 An example of a change that requires parliamentary legislation is an alteration to the composition of the Board.
 This last happened when the governance of the college and university was revised and restated by an Act of the Oireachtas in 2000.

 Provost

-The provost serves a ten-year term and is elected by a body of electors consisting essentially of all full-time academic staff and a very small number of students.
-Originally the provost was appointed for life.
-While the provost was elected by the Fellows at the start, the appointment soon became a Crown one, reflecting the growing importance of the college and of the office of provost, which became both prestigious and well paid.
-But as time passed it became customary that the appointments were only made after taking soundings of college opinion, which meant mostly the views of the Board.
-With the establishment of the Free State in 1922, the power of appointment passed to the Government.
+The Provost serves a ten-year term and is elected by a body of electors consisting essentially of all full-time academic staff and a very small number of students.
+Originally the Provost was appointed for life.
+While the Provost was elected by the Fellows at the start, the appointment soon became a Crown one, reflecting the growing importance of the college and of the office of provost, which became both prestigious and well-paid.
+But as time passed, it became customary that the appointments were only made after taking soundings of college opinion, which meant mostly the views of the Board.

+With the establishment of the Free State in 1922, the power of appointment were passed to the Irish Government.
 It was agreed that when a vacancy occurred the college would provide a list of three candidates to the Government, from which the choice would be made.
-The college was allowed to rank the candidates in order of preference, and in practice the most preferred candidate was always appointed.
-Now the provost, while still formally appointed by the Government, is elected by staff plus student representatives, who gather in an electoral meeting and vote by exhaustive ballot until a candidate obtains an absolute majority; the process takes a day.
-The provost takes precedence over everyone else in the college, acts as the chief executive and accounting officer and chairs the board and council.
-The provost also enjoys a special status in the University of Dublin.
+The college was allowed to rank the candidates in order of preference, and in practice, the most preferred candidate was always appointed.
+Now the Provost, while still formally appointed by the Government, is elected by staff plus student representatives, who gather in an electoral meeting and vote by exhaustive ballot until a candidate obtains an absolute majority; the process takes a day.

+The Provost takes precedence over everyone else in the college, acts as the chief executive and accounting officer and chairs the board and council.
+The Provost also enjoys a special status in the University of Dublin.